-My Tasks: Navigation design, visual design, prototyping, IA, research, usability testing, content writing
+My Tasks: Interaction design, visual design, prototyping, IA, research, usability testing, content writing

 Timeframe: 10 weeks

-Restructure the Research Commons (RC) site to make it easy for students to find what they need and discover the additional services.
+Restructure the Research Commons (RC) site to make it easy for students to find:

 A functional prototype in InVision, mockups for the entire site, and approval by Research Commons for the next redesign.

-I conducted research and worked closely with our research team to understand how students currently use the site and what they would like to accomplish.
+I conducted research and worked with our team to understand how students currently use the site and what they would like to accomplish.

 “Lots of cool events, but people don’t know about them.”